 Produced by Cory Neale, Sarah Young & Mira Treatman

-Participants share access to Earthdance's beautiful dance studios, alternate on-site locations for installations and performances, as well as engage with the extended hilltown creative community and over 125 acres of meadow and forest.
+Participants share access to Earthdance's beautiful dance studios and 125+ acres of forest, alternate on-site locations for installations and performances, and engage with the extended Hilltown community.
 Participants stay in communal-style housing and work together to prepare meals and care for the space.